Mastodon

 The Setting

-The world of Elidaen is described in such detail that it almost seems authentic and the cogs of the head cinema* run on heavy rotation.
-It’s the kind of world that just couldn’t let go of me and I can’t wait for the sequel.
+The world of Elidaen is described in such detail that it almost seems authentic, and the cogs of the head cinema1German figure of speech for vivid picture on someone’s mind run on heavy rotation.
+It’s the kind of world that just couldn’t let go of me, and I can’t wait for the sequel.
 Jay Kristoff didn’t incorporate much that was new into his vampire myth.
 Rather, he only worked out the legends of these paranormal beings, which are already known to us, and divided them into different, so-called blood clans.
 The affiliation also determines the supernatural abilities and how they try to make Elidaen their own.

 Also, the event of sudden darkness, also known as the Daysdeath, intertwines masterfully with the setting and imbues the scene with a chilling atmosphere.
 The world building is to die for.